V. Balakrishna Eradi: Career

-Eradi enrolled as an advocate in Madras High Court.
+Eradi enrolled as an advocate in Madras High Court on 15 January 1945.
 He began his profession as a junior lawyer to K. Kuttikrishna Menon, before starting an independent practice in the Madras High Court.
 He was later appointed by the Madras Government as Junior Counsel to conduct several Government cases.

 Eradi shifted his practice to Ernakulam in 1956 when the new High Court of Kerala was established.
 In 1961, he was appointed Senior Government Pleader in the Kerala High Court where he conducted several important Government cases.
 He was also doing private practice during this time.
 In April 1967, Balakrishna was appointed Additional Judge of the Kerala High Court and six months later elevated as Permanent Judge.
 During his tenure at Kerala High Court, he was appointed chairman of several committees, including the High Court Committee appointed by the Government of Kerala for suggesting ways and means of raising the standard of legal education in the State.
 Eradi was appointed Chief Justice of the High Court of Kerala in January 1980 and as a judge of the Supreme Court of India a year later.
 As a Supreme Court judge, he was appointed by Government of India as Chairman of the Ravi and Beas Waters Tribunal for adjudication of the dispute regarding sharing of the Punjab river waters among the States of Punjab, Haryana and Rajasthan.
 Justice Eradi retired from the Bench of the Supreme Court on attaining the age of superannuation in 1987.